 Each year we measure aspects of the LAC's internal operations that we associate with quality and efficiency.
-Below is a list of internal performance targets established for FY 06-07.
+Below is a list of internal performance targets established for FY 07-08.

-- 90% of auditors will have graduate degrees or professional licenses. - 100% of auditors will have a minimum of 20 training hours in the past year and 80 hours in the relevant two-year training period in accordance with Government Auditing Standards. - The LAC will comply with Government Auditing Standards, as determined by peer reviews conducted by teams of auditors from throughout the United States. - 80% of South Carolina legislators will be satisfied with the quality of our audits. - The LAC will score at or above the 55th percentile of organizations nationwide on the Campbell Organizational Survey, a nationally recognized employee satisfaction instrument. - The LAC will publish 80% of audits within 30 days of their projected dates of publication. - The LAC's costs will be limited to \$65 per audit hour.

-2. How do you use data/information analysis to provide effective support for decision making throughout your organization?
+- 90% of auditors will have graduate degrees or professional licenses. - 100% of auditors will undergo a minimum of 20 hours of training each year and 80 hours within a specified two-year training period, in accordance with Government Auditing Standards.
+This training addresses topics such as fraud prevention, policy analysis, general management, and accounting. - The LAC will comply with Government Auditing Standards, as determined by peer reviews conducted by teams of auditors from throughout the United States. - 80% of South Carolina legislators will be satisfied with the quality of our audits. - The LAC will publish 80% of audits within 30 days of their projected dates of publication. - The LAC's costs will be limited to \$65 per audit hour. - 2.
+How do you use data/information analysis to provide effective support for decision making throughout your organization?